rvjc/free-ghosthunters/README.md

 # GhostHunters

 Many young programmers get their first introduction to Python via Python Turtle, moving from simple interactive commands to fully-fledged programs.
 GhostHunters is a surprisingly addictive home-brew game based on Turtle Graphics.
-It was co-developed with my youngest son over a happy weekend in 2012 when our creative juices were flowing.
+It was co-developed with my youngest son over a happy weekend in 2012 when the craic was mighty and our creative juices were flowing.

 ## Instructions